mitmedialab/rr_audio_entrainer/README.md

   - `-r`, `--use-ros`: Use a local microphone or an audio stream ROS from an Android mic (i.e., the robot).
 Default local mic.

+#### Run with reasonable default settings

+You may run the script `run_entrainer.sh` to start the entrainer with the ip address set to `$ROS_IP`, a particular audio directory, and audio over ros.
+You may need to modify the filepaths in that script to point to wherever you checked out this repository.

 #### Audio file directories and the HTTP server

 The audio files are streamed using a simple HTTP server.
 The audio entrainer